Gbenle/FlutterwaveC-.NetIntegration/README.md

 # How to use it in Asp.NET Webform and MVC Razor
  string url = await ProcessOnlinePayment();
  the "url" is the flutterwave payment page
+# What is done
+We use Flutterwave Standard Integration Parameter that is in JSON convert it to C# Objects.
+Insert our parameters and convert it back to JSON send it Endpoint: https://api.flutterwave.com/v3/payments.
+The result was also converted to C# then the payment URl